I SUPPOSE I SHOULD offer up a big “thank you” to the United States Supreme Court.

 I’m not a union guy.
 That’s probably because I’ve been in management most of my professional career, but there’s more to it than that.

 It’s hard to be a union guy if you don’t support far left causes

-It’s this: I have a problem with unions because they predictably support anything and everything on the left.
-And as the left veers far-left and progressive, so goes the public worker unions.
+I have a problem with unions because they predictably support anything and everything on the left.
+And as the left veers farther left and more progressive, so goes the public worker unions.

-I’m a middle-of-the-road independent who left the Democratic Party when they veered far left.
+I’m a middle-of-the-road independent who left the Democratic Party when they started to veer so far left.
 Those of us who teach at one of the Cal State or University of California campuses here in the People’s Republic of California simply have to swallow the fact that we pay dues/agency fees to a union that doesn’t really represent us.

 In fact, the language and rhetoric of the union makes it pretty clear that they have been worried that the Supreme Court might rule against them in Janus vs. AFSCME.

 Here’s what the CFA, the union I pay into, said about it back in November 2017: